mrdude/gosqlite/README.md

 ### GC:
 Although Go is gced, there is no destructor (see http://www.airs.com/blog/archives/362).
 In the gosqlite wrapper, no finalizer is used.
-So users must ensure that C ressources (database connections, prepared statements, BLOBs, Backups) are destroyed/deallocated by calling Conn.Close, Stmt.Finalize, BlobReader.Close, Backup.Close.
+So users must ensure that C resources (database connections, prepared statements, BLOBs, Backups) are destroyed/deallocated by calling Conn.Close, Stmt.Finalize, BlobReader.Close, Backup.Close.

 Therefore, sqlite3_close/sqlite3_next_stmt are used by Conn.Close to free the database connection and all dangling statements (not sqlite3_close_v2) (see http://sqlite.org/c3ref/close.html).